 What is SEO?

-SEO is the process of getting traffic from the “free,” “organic,” “editorial” or “natural” search results on search engines.
-Major search engines such as Google, Yahoo and Bing rank web pages according to what they consider most relevant.
+SEO is the “process of getting traffic from the “free,” “organic,” “editorial” or “natural” search results on search engines.”
+Search Engine Land continues to explain that major search engines such as Google, Yahoo and Bing rank web pages according to what they consider most relevant.
 While a company cannot pay Google to be placed higher in the search rankings, it can work with a skilled agency like Commit to implement strategies that can improve the company’s search ranking.

 What is PPC?